-STOKES Q or STOKES QU cycles should not be too long (less than a few minutes), because the HWP2 switch corrects well for many instrumental polarization effects if the 0-45 degree or 22.5-67.5 degree switch cycle is shorter than drifts in the instrument polarization.
+STOKES QU cycles should not be too long (less than a few minutes), because the HWP2 switch corrects well for many instrumental polarization effects if the 0-45 degree or 22.5-67.5 degree switch cycle is shorter than drifts in the instrument polarization.
 We recommend a HWP2 switch should be made every few minutes.